sivaprkolli/selenium_workshop/Readme.md

 Locators: XPath vs CssSelector: xpath
 Traverse in both forward and backward direction to find element.
-Xpath having many functions and axis to find element Color validation not possible
+Xpath having many functions and axes to find element Color validation not possible
 Xpath is slower in finding element
 Using text function - element can be found